- Campus Life

 Balance Your Plate

 A balanced plate consists of approximately 50-65% carbohydrate (fruits, vegetables and whole grains), some lean protein and healthy fat, as well as some low fat dairy, if you choose.
+Student Health Center dietitians work closely with Duke Dining to ensure that healthy menu items are a mainstream offering throughout the Marketplace and Penn Pavilion.

 Why is a Balanced Plate so Important?